Lartsch/FediAct/README.md

 - Hide muted content on external servers if enabled
 - Needs nothing more than your home server domain to work

-**Supported browsers**:
-- All up-to-date Chromium browsers, including Kiwi and Yandex browsers on Android
-- Up-to-date Firefox (v107+), including Firefox Nightly on Android

-**Important notes**:
-- Data is processed locally only
-- Performance depends on your home server and the external server you are browsing (read more [below](#additional-notes))
-- Some toots cannot be resolved to your home (in cases where searching for the post manually would not work either)

 ## Navigation
 - [Installation](#installation)
 - [Setup](#setup)